Francesca-Corrao/Assignment1/README.md

 ```

 ### go_gold() ###
-function to go the closest gold token and once it is there release the silver token it grabbed before
+function to get distance, orientation and code of the closest gold token, go to it and once it is there release the silver token it grabbed before.

 ```python
 	while haven't go to every gold token (list of gold token has less then 6 elements):